Enselic/git-repo-language-trends/README.md

 # TODO
-* Add .tsv and .csv and .png and .svg CLI test cases
-* handle shallow clones
 * limit size of cache
 * Fix CI to use Python 3.6 for app
+* Add .tsv and .csv and .png and .svg CLI test cases
 * More examples, make image links work on pip repo too

 # Features not yet implemeneted